 References & Resources

-Coming next to this PLM Green theme page will be a curated list of featured white papers, articles, presentations, case studies, webinars, and recorded interviews on the role of PLM-enabling technologies in powering a green Industry 4.0.
-We invite you to send us examples you may come across in your own work, company, or industry to firstname.lastname@example.org.
+Here we have started creating a curated list of featured white papers, blog posts, presentations, case studies, webinars, and recorded interviews on the role of PLM in powering a green Industry 4.0 We invite you to send us examples you have come across in your own work, company, industry, or country to firstname.lastname@example.org.

 Members of our new PLM Green Alliance group have begun collaborating to identify and select overarching PLM Green themes and sub-topics which we plan to research, share, discuss, and advocate.
 So far the following five themes have been recommended.

 The role, contribution, and value of PLM-enabling technologies (e.g. PLM, PDM, CAE, CM, 3DP, CAD, DT, HPC, MBSE, AR/VR, PPM, MDO, MPS, etc.) in addressing: